-19. Employee Retention Credits
+18. Employee Retention Credits

 Under the CARES Act, which was enacted by the United States Congress on March 27, 2020, the Employee Retention Tax Credit was first introduced, which was designed to encourage employers to keep employees on their payroll throughout the COVID-19 pandemic.
 The Company qualified for the credit during all four quarters of 2022 and received a total credit of \$11,114 as a direct reduction to salaries and wages paid.
-The Company received all credits available to them as of December 31, 2022.
+The Company received all credits available to them as of December 31, 2022 and had no credits available as of December 31, 2023.

-20. Subsequent Events
+19. Subsequent Events

-Date of Management's Review - The Company has evaluated events and transactions for recognition or disclosure through May 31, 2023, the date the financial statements were available for issuance.
-No events have occurred that would require adjustments to, or disclosure in, the financial statements.
+The Company has evaluated events and transactions for recognition or disclosure through August 26, 2024, the date the financial statements were available for issuance.
+The Company is not aware of any material subsequent events other than as disclosed below.